tmscer/rust-course/README.md

 for details.

+On the high-level, clients send messages and files to server using a custom protocol on one port (default `11111`) that can run over mTLS.
+Server exposes an unsecured (bring your own!) web interface on another port (default `8080`).

 ## Mutual TLS

 This repo contains self-signed certs (that are not used anywhere beside here) to get up and